0d9e-tech/archiiv/plan.md

 interface.

 * url to upload things
-  * separate web service that uploads into some directory
   * could literally just be [gimmedat](https://github.com/vakabus/gimmedat)
+  * needs webdav fs mounted but we are going to use this rarely
 * google photos importer
   * just some script that is run manually
 * tool that optimizes random formats of questionable compression ratio uploaded from a phone
-  * just some script that is run manually (webview can display the format in any case) (gnu parallel + imagemagick/ffmpeg)
+  * just some shell script (webview can display the format in any case) (gnu parallel + imagemagick/ffmpeg)
   * can be handled manually when disk usage becomes a problem